 Understanding Home Affordability in Washington

-The more people who want to live in a particular area, the more steadily house prices usually will rise over time.
+The more people who want to live in a particular area, the more intensely house prices rise.
 But prices can only rise in accord with how much people can afford to pay.
+With Seattle-based tech companies such as Amazon, Micrcosoft and Zillow prospering, plenty of workers are doing well.
 Lisa DeBrock, director of homeownership at the Washington State Housing Finance Commission says not to worry.
 "Home prices across the state are rising, but they are still affordable in many areas."
 Stabilizing factors include moderate interest rates, programs that pave the way, and help with down payments and other fees.

 How Washington Mortgage Rates and Home Prices Affect Monthly Payments